-In Fig.~(\ref{fig:power-dissipation-three-traps}), we estimate the power dissipation for the synchronized and periodic motion of three active colloids in a triangular lattice of harmonic traps.
-The dynamics in a triangular lattice of harmonic traps is similar to square lattice of traps, the colloid in central trap has no rotational dynamics due to symmetry while the colloid on the left rotates clockwise and the colloid on the right rotates counter-clockwise.
-We find that the power dissipation is maximum when the colloids are at the nearest configuration and it is minimum when are most apart.
-Power dissipated in the system is maximum when the colloids are nearest to each other as shown by second configuration in Fig.~(\ref{fig:power-dissipation-three-traps}), while minimum of the power dissipation corresponds to the first configuration of Fig.~(\ref{fig:power-dissipation-three-traps}), when colloids are most widely separated.
-We thus show that the entropy production in the lattice is related to the synchronization.
+In Fig.(\ref{fig:power-dissipation-three-traps}), we estimate the power dissipation for the synchronized and periodic motion of three active colloids in a triangular lattice of harmonic traps.
+The dynamics in a triangular lattice of harmonic traps is similar to that of the square lattice of traps.
+The colloid in the central trap has no rotational dynamics due to symmetry, while the one on the left rotates clockwise and the colloid on the right rotates counter-clockwise.
+The power dissipated in the system is minimum when the colloids are widely separated, while the dissipated power is maximum when they are closer to each other.
+Thus, the first configuration of Fig.(\ref{fig:power-dissipation-three-traps}), corresponds to the minimum of power dissipation, while the second is the maximum, as indicated by the markers on the power dissipation curve, and the third configuration is an intermediate value.

 The motion of many hydrodynamically interacting active colloids in a harmonic potential was first studied by Nash \emph{et al }\cite{nash2010} using lattice Boltzmann simulations and then by singularity \cite{hennes2014self} and boundary integral \cite{singh2015many} methods.
 There, the interplay between self-propulsion, confinement and hydrodynamically-induced reorientation yields orbits for a pair of confined particles \cite{singh2015many}.
 These individual orbits coalesce to produce sustained convection in a confined suspension \cite{singh2015many} producing the so-called `self-assembled pump' \cite{nash2010}.
-In contrast, here we study the motion of many active colloids in many traps to uncover strikingly different dynamics.
+In contrast, here we study the motion of many active colloids in a lattice of harmonic traps to uncover strikingly different dynamics.
 The numerical simulations of this work are performed using the PyStokes library \cite{pystokes}.